Skip to main content

 Set a Loss Limit and a Win Goal

 Video Poker Winnings - Full HouseBefore betting real money, players should set individual win goals and loss limits.
-This is important because these two parameters help them determine when they should end their betting sessions.
+This is important because these two parameters help determine when they should end their betting sessions.
 It is also worth noting that loss limits and win goals are highly individual because they depend on the size of one’s video poker bankroll.
 Some players have larger bankrolls at their disposal, while others have a limited amount of money to play with.

 Keep Track of Your Winnings and Losses